Mentos: Reaction with carbonated beverages

 First publicly demonstrated by chemistry teacher Lee Marek on the Late Show with David Letterman on September 14, 1999, and later popularized in a June 2006 viral Internet video by Eepybird, a Mentos mint expedites a rapid release of carbon dioxide when dropped into a carbonated liquid, such as a soft drink.
 MythBusters concluded that the potassium benzoate, aspartame, and CO_{2} gas contained in the Diet Coke, in combination with the gelatin and gum arabic ingredients of the Mentos, all contribute to the formation of the foam.
 However, kinetic experiments with various candies have shown that the presence of gelatin and gum arabic in candies does not enhance the fountain.
 Rather, it is the physical structure of candies that conveys the fountain effect.

 The structure of the Mentos is the most significant cause of the eruption due to nucleation.
-MythBusters reported that when fruit-flavored Mentos with a smooth waxy coating were tested in carbonated drink there was hardly a reaction, whereas mint-flavored Mentos (with no such coating) added to carbonated drink formed an energetic eruption, supporting the nucleation-site theory.
+MythBusters reported that when fruit-flavored Mentos with a smooth waxy coating were tested in carbonated drink, there was hardly a reaction, whereas mint-flavored Mentos (with no such coating) added to carbonated drink formed an energetic eruption, supporting the nucleation-site theory.
 According to MythBusters, the surface of the mint Mentos is covered with many small holes that increase the surface area available for reaction (and thus the quantity of reagents exposed to each other at any given time), thereby allowing CO_{2} bubbles to form with the rapidity and quantity necessary for the "jet"-, "geyser"-, or "eruption"-like nature of the effusion.

 This hypothesis gained further support when rock salt was used as a "jump start" to the reaction.
 A paper by Tonya Coffey, a physicist at Appalachian State University in Boone, North Carolina, confirmed that the rough surface of the Mentos candy helps speed the reaction.
 Coffey also found that the aspartame in diet soda lowers the surface tension and causes a bigger reaction, but that caffeine does not accelerate the reaction.
-On the other hand, it has been shown that a wide variety of beverage additives such as sugars, citric acid, and natural flavors also enhance fountain heights.
+On the other hand, it has been shown that a wide variety of beverage additives, such as sugars, citric acid, and natural flavors, also enhance fountain heights.
 In some cases, dissolved solids that increase the surface tension of water (such as sugars) also increase fountain heights.
 These results suggest that additives serve to enhance geyser heights not by decreasing surface tension, but rather by decreasing bubble coalescence.
-Decreased bubble coalescence leads to smaller bubble sizes and greater foaming ability in water.
+Reduced bubble coalescence results in smaller bubbles and greater foaming ability in water.

-A Guinness World Record of 2,865 simultaneous geysers was set on 17 October 2010, in an event organized by Perfetti Van Melle (Philippines) at the SM Mall of Asia Complex, in Manila, Philippines.
+A Guinness World Record of 2,865 simultaneous geysers was set on October 17, 2010, in an event organized by Perfetti Van Melle (Philippines) at the SM Mall of Asia Complex, in Manila, Philippines.
 This record was afterwards beaten in November 2014 by another event organized by Perfetti Van Melle and Chupa Chups in Leon, Guanajuato, Mexico where 4,334 Mentos and soda fountains were set off simultaneously.

 The resulting geyser can shoot as high as 6 m.
 The unofficial record, reached in MythBusters, was over 34 ft with the use of a nozzle.